talentsec/lev_doc/tutorial/README.md

 Let's take a look at what information is needed to be filled in to complete the creation of the task!

-Here we use the wafw00f tool as an example to complete a target firewall deployment identification task.
+Here we take the wafw00f as an example to complete a target firewall deployment identification task.

 When creating a task, the first step is to select the run mode:

-- Quick mode: No code knowledge is required, and the detection can be started with one click by directly entering parameters on the web page.
+- Quick mode: No code knowledge is required, and the detection can be enabled with one click by directly entering parameters on the web page.
-- Advanced mode: 100% of the tool capabilities can be exerted, with a high degree of freedom, which is convenient for debugging and advanced users.
+- Customized mode: 100% of the tool capabilities can be exerted, with a high degree of freedom, which is convenient for debugging and use for advanced users.

-#### 2.3.1 Fast Mode Invocation
+#### 2.3.1 Quick Mode

-Firstly, select the quick-use mode, make the invocation method remain default, and then fill in the parameters required by the task and submit it.
+Firstly, select the Quick mode, make the invocation method remain default, and then fill in the parameters required by the task and submit it.

-A simple invocation to complete a detection only requires you to fill in the basic target information.
+In this mode, one detection demands only some basic taget information.

 ![image_7.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/2d6c5bff-8d80-4b93-a18f-dc107b05080d.png)

-You can see that the task is being executed, and you can view the result after the execution has been done.
+You can see then that the task is being executed, and you can view the results after the task has been done.

 ![image_8.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/103afcb5-1282-4e78-93ac-91a87e82ab9e.png)

-#### 2.3.2 Raw mode usage
+#### 2.3.2 Customized Mode

-Now we have learned simple invocations, but the actual situation of penetration testing has changed rapidly.
-How can we use the best of the tool?
+Now we have learned the Quick Mode Invocation, but the actual situation of penetration testing changes rapidly.
+How can we realize the full performance of the tool?

-This chapter teaches you how to use raw mode to make advanced invocations of tools.
+In this chapter， we will learn how to conduct an advanced invocation of tools.

 Here we choose xsstrike to detect the xss vulnerability of the website.
 Because some websites often need to carry cookies for access, it is necessary to use the raw mode to add the cookie field.

-The same as the simple mode, first enter the 【add task】 interface.
+At first, enter the 【Add task】 interface.

-In the 【add task】 interface, the mode is raw, and the raw mode defaults to advanced invocation, which remains unchanged.
+In this interface, choose Raw Mode, and make it as default advanced invocationthe.

 ![image_9.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/4ebf3832-7b5c-45c4-af0e-e783b9a98a9e.png)

-The uses of the tool command and of the command line are exactly the same, the only difference is that the cli parameter is a list.
+The use of the tool command and of the command line is exactly the same, the only difference is that the cli parameter is a list.
 The only thing we have to do is to upload the input command in the form of a list into the cli parameter.

-If you want to learn about the parameters and commands of the specific tool, you can move to the official document of this tool.
+If you want to learn about the parameters and commands of one specific tool, you can move to the official document of this tool.

-For example, we want to perform xss detection on a URL, but this URL requires cookie access.
+For example, we want to conduct xss detection on a URL, but this URL requires cookie access.
 Xsstrike specifies the flag of the url as `-u` and the flag of the http request header as`—-headers`.
 We need xsstrike to run without confirmation and in the interactive mode with option —-`—-skip`

 ```Bash